amcginlay/k8s-primer/content/011_setup/_index.md

 ## Success

 You have now completed the prerequisite of creating a **Cloud9** environment in which you can explore *containers* and *Kubernetes*.
 Now you are ready to go.
-Please continue to Containerize Your App.
+Please continue to the next section.